FAQ

 Basic Email Settings

-Incoming mail server name: imap.internetpro.net
+Incoming mail server name (host name): imap.internetpro.net

 Incoming mail server port: 143 using STARTTLS